 The following summary contains basic information about the offering and our common stock and is not intended to be complete.
 It does not contain all the information that is important to you.
 For a more complete understanding of our common stock, please refer to the section of this prospectus entitled "Description of Capital Stock."

-All information regarding share amounts of common stock and prices per share of common stock described below assume the consummation of the one-for-five reverse stock split to be effected following the effectiveness of the registration statement of which this prospectus forms a part and prior to the closing of this offering.
+All information regarding share amounts of common stock and prices per share of common stock described below reflects the one-for-five reverse stock split effected on February 7, 2013.

 Issuer